lukewalshct/data-structures/Huffman Encoder/README.md

 Please see the PDF for the assignment's instructions.

 This is currently a working first version (work in progress).
+For more information on class structure and a discussion of the program's efficiency please see 'README.txt'.